-The substitutive tax is calculated on the step-up in tax basis and is based on progressive rates of 12% to 16% (i.e. 12% up to EUR 5 million, 14% from EUR 5 million to EUR 10 million, and 16% over EUR 10 million) to be paid by the deadline of the tax payment of the fiscal year in which the reorganisation took place or the following fiscal year.
-The substitutive tax may also be paid in three annual instalments of 30% in the year of the election, 40% in year two, and 30% in year three plus interest at the rate of 2.5% per year on the deferred amounts.
+The substitutive tax is calculated on the step-up in tax basis and is based on progressive rates of 12% to 16% (i.e. 12% up to EUR 5 million, 14% from EUR 5 million to EUR 10 million, and 16% over EUR 10 million) to be paid by the deadline of the tax payment of the fiscal year in which the reorganization took place or the following fiscal year.
+The substitutive tax may also be paid in three annual installments of 30% in the year of the election, 40% in year two, and 30% in year three plus interest at the rate of 2.5% per year on the deferred amounts.
 The substitutive tax is not deductible for the purposes of IRES or IRAP.

-In addition, stepped-up values of goodwill and trademarks acquired from the reorganisation transactions carried out since 1 January 2016 may be depreciated for tax purposes over five tax years, instead of 18 years, by paying a substitutive tax of 16%.
-Substitutive tax needs to be paid by the deadline of the tax payment of the fiscal year in which the reorganisation took place.
-Payment in instalments is not allowed.
+In addition, stepped-up values of goodwill and trademarks acquired from the reorganization transactions carried out since 1 January 2016 may be depreciated for tax purposes over five tax years, instead of 18 years, by paying a substitutive tax of 16%.
+Substitutive tax needs to be paid by the deadline of the tax payment of the fiscal year in which the reorganization took place.
+Payment in installments is not allowed.
 The higher tax depreciation arising from this election is effective from the tax period subsequent to the one in which the substitutive tax is paid.
 For example, if a merger transaction occurred in year one and the substitutive tax was paid in year two, the increased tax depreciation would begin in year three.

 Under certain conditions, a free step-up of the tax basis of capital assets in case of mergers, de-mergers, and contributions in kind is granted up to EUR 5 million.
 The law provides for a free tax step-up regime for both corporate and regional tax purposes for companies receiving assets upon mergers, de-mergers, or contributions in kind which take place between 1 May 2019 and 31 December 2022.
-That means that the increased accounting value of goodwill, tangible assets, and intangible assets accounted for by the receiving entity will be recognised for tax purposes.
+That means that the increased accounting value of goodwill, tangible assets, and intangible assets accounted for by the receiving entity will be recognized for tax purposes.
 The benefit applies to mergers, de-mergers, and contributions in kind that occur between companies not belonging to the same group and under the condition that such entities carried out their business activity for at least two years.

 Income and corporation taxes in Germany like the rest of Europe is based on all worldwide income.
 German Income Tax is a progressive tax